JimGalvan/SessionSpyre/DEPLOYMENT_FIX.md

 The migration fix works by:

-1. Checking if the `session_tracker_useraccount` table exists in the database
+1. Creating the essential tables (`session_tracker_useraccount` and `django_migrations`) before any other migrations run
-2. If not, it creates all required tables with the correct structure
+2. Creating any remaining required tables with the correct structure
-3. It adds foreign key constraints for relationships between tables
+3. Adding foreign key constraints for relationships between tables
-4. It ensures all migration records are properly recorded in the django_migrations table
+4. Ensuring all migration records are properly recorded in the django_migrations table

 This approach is safe to run multiple times, as it only creates tables and records if they don't already exist.